Community Views: Navigating the ER as a Rare Disease Warrior

 The RareDisease.net Facebook page and the Social Health Network recently discussed emergency care for rare diseases.
 Questions included:

-What is your best advice to those living with a rare disease who have to visit the emergency room?
+- What is your best advice to those living with a rare disease who have to visit the emergency room?

-What are your biggest obstacles when visiting an emergency room with a rare disease?
+- What are your biggest obstacles when visiting an emergency room with a rare disease?

-Carry some medical history
+Be prepared: Carry your medical history

 The most common response was to bring along information about your medical history.
 It can help if you have a list of your: